-Students should identify a major professor and begin building a working relationship with them as early as possible in their studies.
+- Students should identify a major professor and begin building a working relationship with them as early as possible in their studies.
 Before the end of their second semester of residence all students must select an advisory committee consisting of a major professor as chair and two additional members.
 A fourth member may serve on the committee with the approval of the major professor and graduate coordinator.
-The committee will be recommended to the dean by the graduate coordinator after consultation with appropriate faculty members.

-Advisory committees are charged with planning and approving the student's program of studies in consultation with the student, advising students on essential research skills and other requirements, overseeing the doctoral portfolio and oral examinations, approving a subject for the dissertation, approving the completed dissertation, and approving the student's defense of their research.

-Composition of the committee is subject to the following regulations:
+After consultation with the appropriate faculty members, the graduate coordinator will recommend the committee to the dean. - Advisory committees are charged with planning and approving the student's program of studies in consultation with the student, advising students on essential research skills and other requirements, overseeing the doctoral portfolio and oral examinations, approving a subject for the dissertation, approving the completed dissertation, and approving the student's defense of their research. - Composition of the committee is subject to the following regulations:

-- The committee must consist of at least three, and at most five, members including the major professor. - The major professor and at least one of the other members must be members of the UGA history department's graduate faculty.

-- Members of the graduate faculty of other UGA units may be appointed to the committee with the approval of the major professor and graduate coordinator. - Only one committee member may be non-UGA faculty and must have a terminal degree in their field of study. - Exceptions to these rules may be requested and are subject to approval of the Graduate Studies Committee. - Students have the right to change advisors and advisory committee members at any time.
+- The committee must consist of at least three, and at most five, members including the major professor. - The major professor and at least one of the other members must be members of the UGA history department's graduate faculty. - Members of the graduate faculty of other UGA units serve on the committee with the approval of the major professor and graduate coordinator. - Only one committee member may be non-UGA faculty; this person must have a terminal degree in their field of study. - Students may request exceptions to these rules.
+Requests are subject to the approval of the graduate studies committee. - Students have the right to change advisors and advisory committee members at any time.
 However, they must inform the graduate coordinator of their decision and submit the necessary paperwork. - Faculty with dual appointments in history and other units are members of the Department of History.
 Special provisions do not apply.